varanasiakash/arucomarker/README.md

 # arucomarker
-it is an detection of aruco marker app.
+android application which detects aruco marker and display there properties in screen.